nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “A firewall is the **first line of defense**, but it must be part of a **layered security strategy** including antivirus, IDS/IPS, SIEM, and endpoint protection.”

----

-Let’s continue with **Q12: What is a DMZ in Network Security?** It’s often asked when you're discussing firewall or web application security architectures.

-Great!
-Here's your **advanced-level answer** for:

----

 ### ❓ **Q12.
 What is a DMZ in Network Security?**